There are almost 300 photos here, so even the small version will take several seconds to load. Please be patient.

 Photo by Greg Amy

 I don't have very many photos of the convention itself.
-That job was masterfully done by Steve Williams in his daily coverage of the convention.
+That job was

 On the first day of the convention, we took a bus tour of Yellowstone National Park.
 Theodore Roosevelt called the road from Cody to the Park's East Gate "the most scenic 50 miles in America," and it richly deserves that praise.
 Some of the scenery outside the park is more breathtaking that what lies inside.
 Most of the area is national forest land.
-One one hilltop that's private, Francis Lee Smith started building a cabin for his family, and didn't know when to stop.
+On one hilltop that's private, Francis Lee Smith started building a cabin for his family, and didn't know when to stop.
 He just kept adding rooms and balconies until he fell to his death in 1992.
 Since then, the Smith Mansion, or "Pagoda," has been abandoned.

 If the park is a show, then Old Faithful is surely its star.
 Our guides made certain that we were treated to an eruption.
 Some of us preferred the view from the lodge balcony to the crowds on the observation deck, even though we were a little farther away.